vaishnavi362/FYP/Securing-Attendance-data-using-blockchain/README.md

-# Securing Attendance data using blockchain
- Final year project
+# It is Final year project based on Blockchain Technology